 What’s considered a fair credit score?

-Fair vs. Good Credit Score: What is the difference?
+Fair vs. good credit score: what is the difference?

 How can you improve from a fair to a good credit score?

-Pay down your outstanding debt
+Pay down your outstanding credit card balances

 Use a credit card to build credit

-Start building credit with a Citi credit card
+Start building credit with a Citi® credit card

 If you want to transfer high-interest balances from your other cards, the Citi® Diamond Preferred® Card could be a good option since it allows you to take advantage of a low introductory APR on balance transfers for a certain period of time.
 You can also learn how select Citi cards enable its cardmembers to view their FICO® Score for free and keep track of how their score is changing over time.

 FICO is a registered trademark of Fair Isaac Corporation in the United States and other countries.
 Citi and Fair Isaac are not credit repair organizations as defined under federal or state law, including the Credit Repair Organizations Act.
 Citi and Fair Isaac do not provide ‘credit repair’ services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history or credit rating.